-PEP RALLY-Students and faculty gather around huge bonfire the night before homecoming. captured by the Americans in 1945 but escaped after two days.
-A little later he was captured by the Russians but managed to escape after three days to the American-British lines.
+PEP RALLY-Students and faculty gather around huge bonfire the night before homecoming. little later he was captured by the Russians but managed to escape after three days to the American-British lines.
 He remained in prison camp for a year and was discharged in 1946.
 He has been a student at the University of Mainz for several years where he majored in law and economics.
 After spending a year here, he plans to do graduate study at some University.
-Rolt Resigns Place On S. G. A. as Vice-Pres.
+Holt Resigns Place On S. G. A. as Vice-Pres.